Murten Panorama Digital Twin Scanning Project - "the making of"

 Hyperboloid shape illustrated in exhibition drawings

 The upshot is that while a cylindrical surface can be laid flat, a hyperboloid cannot be laid flat without folding/crinkling.
 This is a consequence of it being a parametric surface of 3 variables, rather than only 2 variables for a cylinder.
 It was determined that 1m could be laid reasonably flat, in particular, the surface needed to deviate in height within the focus depth as focus stacking at this scale was determined to be impractical.
 This influenced the design of the scanning table and other aspects of the approach taken.
 For example, if the scrolls could be laid flat one might consider unrolling them in a large warehouse and designing a totally automatic 2D scanning rig.
+The crinkling/folding of the upper and lower edges is obvious from a previous exercise before the 2002 exposition where the canvas was laid flat.

 Second test scan, November 2022